Our Story

 Q: What vet does Catman2 use?

 We use Sylva Animal Hospital for all of our shelter cats AND our personal house cats.
-Dr. Black and Dr. Bragg and their staff are wonderful, caring people.
-We recommend them to anyone looking for a vet in Sylva.
-We also have a relationship with Dr. Shearer at Shearer Pet Health Hospital/Smoky Mountain Integrative Veterinary Clinic for special needs cases - she even did laser therapy on a domestic rabbit we rescued!
+Dr. Black and Dr. Bragg and their staff are wonderful, caring people and they've been helping our kitties for 20 years.
+We also use Smoky Mountain Integrative Veterinary Clinic for special needs cases - Dr. Tami even did laser therapy on a domestic rabbit we rescued!
 Our veterinarian who helps us treat injured wildlife is Dr. Robbie at Cherokee Animal Care Clinic.
+And our friends Dr. Aiken and Dr. Pryor at Cope Creek Animal Hospital have helped us out, too!
+We love and appreciate them all!

 Q: Why can't you take all cats people bring you?

 While we would love to be able to help every cat we are asked to take, we simply do not have the room, the people power, or the funds to be able to do so.
 We usually operate at capacity.
-However, we may be able to help give you other resources to try for these situations.
-Because we are a licensed no-kill shelter, we do have state regulations to follow and have to draw the line somewhere.
+Because we are a licensed safe-for-life shelter, we do have state regulations to follow and have to draw the line somewhere.
 We do not have a large staff - in fact, we only have one employee.

 Q: Are your cats all microchipped?